OHDSI/TheBookOfOhdsi/SqlAndR.md

 SELECT * FROM person LIMIT 10;
 ```

 In OHDSI, we would like to be agnostic to the specific dialect a platform uses; We would like to 'speak' the same SQL language across all OHDSI databases.
-For this reason OHDSI developed the [SqlRender](https://ohdsi.github.io/SqlRender/) package, an R package that can translate from one standard dialect to any of the supprted dialects that will be discussed later in this chapter.
+For this reason OHDSI developed the [SqlRender](https://ohdsi.github.io/SqlRender/) package, an R package that can translate from one standard dialect to any of the supported dialects that will be discussed later in this chapter.
 This standard dialect - **OHDSI SQL** - is mainly a subset of the SQL Server SQL dialect.
 The example SQL statements provided throughout this chapter will all use OHDSI SQL.

 Each database platform also comes with its own software tools for querying the database using SQL.
 In OHDSI we developed the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) package, a single R package that can connect to a wide range of database platforms.
 DatabaseConnector will also be discussed later in this chapter.